argoproj/argo-workflows/docs/controller_plugins.md

           image: python:alpine3.6
 ```

-The controller needs to be able discover its plugins.
+The controller needs to be able to discover its plugins.
 To do this create a config map:

 ```yaml
 apiVersion: v1